 I am honored to have this post sponsored by Athens Foods, thank you!

-Move over classic cinnamon rolls, there’s a new phyllo dough dessert in town!
+Move over classic cinnamon rolls, there’s a new phyllo dough recipe in town!
 Instead of slaving over a yeasted recipe, you can make crispy cinnamon rolls using Athens phyllo dough!

 What I love about this recipe is that it is EXTRA crispy and has so much flavor in every single bite.
 The buttery sweet filling is lined between each sheet of phyllo dough and then rolled up to look like a cinnamon bun.

-If you have been looking for a new fun dessert to try that won’t take you hours to make, this is it!
+If you have been looking for a new fun phyllo dough recipe to try that won’t take you hours to make, this is it!

 - 1 box Athens Foods Phyllo Dough ( you will use 1 ½ packages)